-Checking Challenge Retrieval practice Using knowledge to apply, synthesise and make their own conclusions and theories, applying knowledge to Consolidation unfamiliar scenarios.
+Checking Challenge Retrieval practice Using knowledge to apply, synthesise and make their own conclusions and theories, applying Consolidation knowledge to unfamiliar scenarios.
 Checking the learning Activating prior knowledge and building schema so students know more to learn more.
-Clearing up misconceptions Sequencing and building a challenging curriculum for all Identifying and closing gaps students with a high level of expectation.
+Clearing up misconceptions Identifying and closing gans Sequencing and building a challenging curriculum Identifying and closing gaps for all students with a high level of expectation.
 Feedback that enables progress.